 - Request IEP Evaluations.
 Don’t stress if you don’t know exactly what to write.
 I have dozens of letter templates right here: How to request IEP Evaluations

 - Describe exactly what you are seeing.
 You want to be clear.
 What reading struggles are you seeing?
 Social skills, time management, whatever skill deficits you are seeing, describe them in bullet points in this letter.

-- They said no when I asked for an IEP!
+- I asked for an IEP, they offered RTI or 504.
 Yeah, it happens.
 You ask for special ed evals and your school says no. It’s ok, deep breaths.
 You should have been presented this information on a PWN form.
 If not, ask for it.

 The special ed and IEP process is slow.
-Like I said, you’ll have to check your state’s guidelines for specifics.
+As I said, you’ll have to check your state’s guidelines for specifics.
 This can be a very stressful time, so again, I highly recommend that you join our Facebook group for support and ideas.
 You’ll find many experienced advocates and parents in there, all willing to help.